lifewatch/bpnsdata/README.md

 desired environmental variables in one line of code.

 ### EMODnet
 Entry point to download map data from EMODnet using WCS.
+Coverage to be checked in EMODnet, but larger than BPNS.
 The implemented classes so far are:

 #### Shipping
 Shipping activity from https://www.emodnet-humanactivities.eu/